protocolguild/documentation/docs/03-donate.md

 The Guild’s mainnet donation address is an immutable vesting contract which trustlessly vests donated funds over 1 year.
 Vested funds get pushed into a [pass-through wallet](https://app.splits.org/accounts/0x2E1A2823B6e65e6AC46BaD6e0Cc4096976Fc265E/?chainId=1), which in turn sends funds to a [split contract](https://app.splits.org/accounts/0xd982477216dadd4c258094b071b49d17b6271d66/?chainId=1) for distribution to the membership.
 You can read more about this smart contract architecture [here](https://protocol-guild.readthedocs.io/en/latest/02-onchain-architecture.html).

-Important: The vesting contract only support ETH and ERC20 tokens, and cannot claim funds.
+Important: The vesting contract only supports ETH and ERC20 tokens, and cannot claim funds.
 For other tokens, or if donations need to be claimed, please use the following multisig instead: [0xdddd576bAF106bAAe54bDE40BCac602bB4a7cf79](https://app.safe.global/settings/setup?safe=eth:0xdddd576bAF106bAAe54bDE40BCac602bB4a7cf79)

 ## 3.2 L2s / Other Chains

-Apart from Ethereumn mainnet, vesting contracts have been deployed on Arbitrum, Base and Optimism.
+Apart from Ethereum mainnet, vesting contracts have been deployed on Arbitrum, Base and Optimism.
 For other L2s / chains, multisigs have been deployed to receive donations.
-Multisig funds will be transferred / bridged into vesting contracts periodically.
+Multisig funds will be transferred or bridged into vesting contracts periodically.

 Important: The vesting contracts only support ETH and ERC20 tokens, and cannot claim funds.
 For other tokens, or if donations need to be claimed, please use the indicated multisigs instead.